 - Now add the brown sugar and dill leaves.
 Mix well and let it cook for a couple of minutes.

 - Enjoy this dill leaves and potato recipe with a bowl of rice or chapati.

 - Make sure to wash the dill leaves then chop them.

-- Instead of sambar powder, you can use ½ tsp coriander powder and ¼ tsp cumin powder.
+- Instead of sambar powder, you can use ½ teaspoon coriander powder and ¼ teaspoon cumin powder.